Read Me For Details

 TOTAL # OF REFUNDS: The count of returns with a refund paid.

-TOTAL # OF RETURNS: All returns, including both paper filed and e-filed.
+TOTAL # OF RETURNS: All returns, including both paper, e-filed, and on-line.

 TYPE OF RETURNS: